Fermain/wp2static-addon-gitlab/README.md

 ## How It Works

-### Direct Push Mode (Default)
+### When Working Branch Doesn't Exist (First Deployment)

 1. **File Processing**: WP2Static generates static files in `wp-content/uploads/wp2static-processed-site/`
-2. **Repo Checkout**: The add-on shallow clones the repository and checks out the configured branch
+2. **Repo Checkout**: The add-on shallow clones the repository
+3. **Branch Creation**: Creates the working branch from the target branch
-3. **Scoped Sync**: The add-on copies the processed site into the configured deploy subdirectory (default `public/`)
+4. **Scoped Sync**: Copies the processed site into the configured deploy subdirectory (default `public/`)
    - Optional: If "Delete Orphaned Files" is enabled, the deploy subdirectory is cleaned before copy
-4. **Git Commit & Push**: Changes are committed and pushed directly to the branch (e.g., `main`)
-5. **CI Trigger**: Your GitLab CI/CD pipeline detects the new commit and can automatically deploy

-### Merge Request Mode

-1. **File Processing**: WP2Static generates static files in `wp-content/uploads/wp2static-processed-site/`
-2. **Repo Checkout**: The add-on shallow clones the repository and creates/updates the push branch from the MR target branch
-3. **Scoped Sync**: The add-on copies the processed site into the configured deploy subdirectory (default `public/`)
-   - Optional: If "Delete Orphaned Files" is enabled, the deploy subdirectory is cleaned before copy
-4. **Git Commit & Push with MR**: Changes are committed and pushed to the push branch (e.g., `wp2static-deploy`) with GitLab push options:
+5. **Git Commit & Push**: Commits changes and pushes to the working branch with GitLab push options:
-   - Creates a merge request targeting the MR target branch (e.g., `main`)
+   - Creates a merge request targeting the target branch
    - Sets auto-merge when CI/CD pipeline succeeds
-   - Automatically removes the push branch after merge
+   - Automatically removes the working branch after merge
-5. **CI/CD Pipeline**: GitLab runs the pipeline on the MR; if it passes, the MR auto-merges into the target branch
+6. **CI/CD Pipeline**: GitLab runs the pipeline on the MR; if it passes, the MR auto-merges
-6. **Deployment**: Your pipeline can deploy the merged changes to production
+7. **Deployment**: Your pipeline can deploy the merged changes to production

-**Example Configuration for MR Mode:**
+### When Working Branch Exists (Subsequent Deployments)

+1. **File Processing**: WP2Static generates static files
+2. **Repo Checkout**: Shallow clones and checks out the existing working branch
+3. **Scoped Sync**: Updates files in the deploy subdirectory
+4. **Git Commit & Push**: Commits changes and pushes with `--force-with-lease`
+   - Updates the existing branch
+   - If an MR is open, GitLab automatically updates it with the new commits
+5. **CI/CD Pipeline**: Pipeline runs again; MR auto-merges when successful

+### Example Workflow

+**Configuration:**
-- Branch: `wp2static-deploy` (ephemeral, gets recreated each deployment)
+- Working Branch: `staging`
-- MR Target Branch: `main` (your protected production branch)
+- Target Branch: `master`

+**First deployment:**
-- Result: Push to `wp2static-deploy` → Creates/updates MR to `main` → Auto-merges on CI success → Branch deleted
+- Creates `staging` from `master` → Pushes → Creates MR → CI passes → Auto-merges → Branch deleted

-**Note:** In MR mode, the push uses `--force-with-lease` to safely handle cases where the branch already exists from a previous deployment or failed run, while protecting against accidentally overwriting unexpected changes.
+**Second deployment (after branch deleted):**
+- Creates `staging` from `master` again → New MR created → Process repeats

+**OR if you want to iterate before merging:**
+- Don't let the MR merge (disable auto-merge temporarily)
+- Second deployment updates `staging` → Updates existing MR
+- Third deployment updates `staging` again → MR updates again
+- When ready, enable auto-merge and let pipeline complete

 ## Git Operations